We all need tools, and writers are no exception.

-To make sure you see every new writing tool as soon as I write about it, subscribe to my free newsletter.
+To make sure you see every new writing tool as soon as I write about it, subscribe to my free newsletter, White Paper World.

-Brainstorm Buddy: Tests out your white paper ideas, then gives tips on making them stronger
+Brainstorm Buddy: Tests out your white paper idea and gives tips to make it stronger

 Can’t decide which idea for a white paper is the best?